Mollusks & Crustaceans

 - Shellfish harvesting is prohibited before sunrise and after sunset.
 Shellfish harvest is also prohibited on Sundays except in the seasonally approved areas of the Navesink and Shrewsbury rivers, when harvesting is permitted between Nov.
 1 and April 30.

 - Harvesting shellfish on public grounds is restricted to the use of hand implements.

 - It is illegal to harvest shellfish from leased grounds.
 These grounds are delineated by stakes or buoys set by the lease holder.
 Charts of the leases may be examined at Fish and Wildlife’s Nacote Creek or Delaware Bay shellfish offices during regular business hours.
 Invasion onto leased grounds is punishable by penalties up to $3,000 and loss of all equipment.

 - No holder of any recreational shellfish license may take more than a total of 150 shellfish (in aggregate) per day.
-See Shellfish License Information.
+See Shellfish License Information, Shellfish & Crab Information.

 - It is illegal to dredge shellfish on public grounds.
-Here, hand implements are the only legal harvest methods.
+Use of hand implements are the only legal harvest methods.

 - The minimum size of hard clams that may be harvested is 1½ inches in length.
 Clams less than 1½ inches in length must immediately be returned to the bottom from which they were taken.
 Specific seasons, regulations and size limits exist for oyster beds in Great Bay, Delaware Bay, plus the Mullica, Great Egg Harbor and Tuckahoe rivers.
 Check with the nearest shellfish office (Nacote Creek or Delaware Bay) for these detailed regulations.